radikahl/radikahl.github.io/_posts/2011-09-09-step-by-step-from-gmail-to-google-apps-mail-with-imapsync.md

 layout: post
 title: Step-by-Step from Gmail to Google Apps mail with IMAPSync
 excerpt_separator: <!--more-->
+permalink: 2011/09/09/step-by-step-from-gmail-to-google-apps-mail-with-imapsync.html
 ---
-As mentioned in [my last post](http://vincent-kahl.net/2011/08/07/tools-roundup-for-migrating-to-google-apps-mail/ "Tools Roundup for Migrating To Google Apps Mail"), it is not too easy to migrate from a normal Gmail account to a Google Apps account.
+As mentioned in [my last post](http://kahl.in/2011/08/07/tools-roundup-for-migrating-google-apps-mail.html "Tools Roundup for Migrating To Google Apps Mail"), it is not too easy to migrate from a normal Gmail account to a Google Apps account.
 Lots of tools do not bring satisfying results.
 The only tool that brought the best results was imapsync.
 Being a command-line tool, it is not easy to use for most.
 Hence, I want to ease the usage by providing this step by step tutorial.
 It is tailored for Mac OS X users.
 However, there is a [very straightforward guide for Windows](http://nimal.info/blog/2011/migrating-from-google-apps-mail-back-to-gmail/ "Back to Gmail: Migrating emails from Google Apps mail to Gmail") as well.
 In fact, my short tutorial is based on that one :)
 <!--more-->

 ## Step 1: Download & Installation